jlburky/linux-config/README.md

 ## Directories

 * `home` - files to be directly linked to the user's home directory.
-* `configuraions` - files and directories that don't map directly to a user's `$HOME` directory.
+* `configurations` - files and directories that don't map directly to a user's `$HOME` directory.
 * `scripts` - scripts to automate the environment; each script is prepended numerically to provide a run order guidance.
 All scripts must be run from this directory.